SEO for Lawyers: A Guide To Improve Your Firm’s Search Rank

 We’ve mentioned link building a few times, but what is it, and why does it matter?
 Link building is the process of gaining links from outside of your website that point people back to your website.
 These are called external links or backlinks.
 Link building is a signal to Google that your website, and by extension, your law firm, is reputable and authoritative.
 Other parties trust it.
 A backlink is a vote of confidence from an outside source that Google values.

-You cannot control the success of your firm’s link building fully, but there are SEO services and strategies you can employ that help you gain high-quality backlinks that directly impact your domain authority and help bring more traffic to your website.
-That traffic is called referral traffic — it means someone else is recommending your law firm in some way.
+You cannot control the success of your firm’s link-building fully, but there are SEO services and strategies you can employ that help you gain high-quality backlinks that directly impact your domain authority and help bring more traffic to your website.

 So far, we’ve talked about a lot of methods an SEO agency (or you) may use to help you to rank in the search engine.
 But how do we know it’s working?